 The Student Code of Conduct is designed to foster student responsibility, respect for others, and to provide for the orderly operation of district schools.
 No code can be expected to list each and every offense that may result in disciplinary action; however, it is the purpose of this code to list certain offenses which, if committed by a student, will result in the imposition of a certain disciplinary action.
-Any conduct not included herein, any aggravated circumstance of any offense, or any action involving a combination of offenses may result in disciplinary consequences that extend beyond this code of conduct as determined by the principal, superintendent and/or Board of Education.
+Any conduct not included herein, any aggravated circumstance of any offense, or any action involving a combination of offenses may result in disciplinary consequences that extend beyond this code of conduct as determined by the principal, superintendent, and/or Board of Education.
 In extraordinary circumstances where the minimum consequence is judged by the superintendent or designee to be manifestly unfair or not in the interest of the district, the superintendent or designee may reduce the consequences listed in this policy, as allowed by law.
-This code includes, but is not necessarily limited to, acts of students on school property, including playgrounds, parking lots and school transportation, or at a school activity, whether on or off school property.
+This code includes, but is not necessarily limited to, acts of students on school property, including playgrounds, parking lots, and district transportation, or at a district activity, whether on or off school property.
+The district may also discipline students for off-campus conduct that negatively impacts the educational environment, to the extent allowed by law.